Why should I see a private IBCLC?

 What breastfeeding issues can you help me with?

 I provide personalized home visits, lactation education and support for pregnant, new, and experienced parents in the greater Princeton area.
-Areas of specific expertise include latch and positional support, increasing supply, planning for breastfeeding/pumping while returning to work or school, aiding babies with slow weight gain, helping a baby return to the breast after difficulties, exclusive pumping, introduction of solid foods, weaning, and much more.
+Areas of specific expertise include latch and positional support, increasing supply, planning for breastfeeding/pumping while returning to work or school, aiding babies with slow weight gain, balancing breast and bottle feeding, helping a baby return to the breast after difficulties, exclusive pumping, introduction of solid foods, weaning, and much more.
 I am available by phone, email, text and home visits to help families achieve their breastfeeding goals.

 Can I contact you with follow up questions after a home visit?